Huang Wei: Huaihai Campaign

-In November 1948, Huang Wei led the 12th army from Henan province toward Eastern of Xuzhou to fight the communists, However communist moles in the Kuomintang department of defense, such as Guo Ruhuai and Liu Fei, leaked vital military plans to the communist commanders.
+In November 1948, Huang Wei led the 12th army from Henan province toward Eastern of Xuzhou to fight the communists.
+However, communist moles in the Kuomintang department of defense, such as Guo Ruhuai and Liu Fei, leaked vital military plans to the communist commanders.
 The American-armed 12th army headed into a trap sprang by the communist forces in nearly Su County, Anhui province, less than 30 miles from Xuzhou.
 In the great Shuangduiji Campaign, which lasted nearly a month and the 12th army was destroyed.
 Huang's attempt to breakout from communist blockade was foiled when one of his division commanders went over to communists with his unit.
 He tried to break out again but was captured alive, only his deputy commander Hu Lien was able to escape back to Nanjing.

 Study of perpetual motion

-While in Communist prisons, Huang Wei refused to admit that he was wrong in supporting Chiang Kai-shek and the Kuomintang government.
-In order to escape communist indoctrination classes, he devoted his time to the study of perpetual motion, in 1968 he received personal funds from Zhou Enlai so he could conduct experiments.
+Initially, due to the relatively light workload assigned to high-ranking officers like him in prison, he began researching perpetual motion machines to combat boredom and escape the reality of his defeat and capture.
+However, after years of working in isolation within the confined environment, he became convinced that he could actually develop one. in 1968, Believing huang was mentally unwell, Zhou Enlai began funding his research out of Zhou Enlai's own pocket, driven by both pity and curiosity.
 The experiments did not succeed, but when he was released in 1975 he continued to pursue the concept.
 He died in Beijing on March 30, 1989.